eugenee8613/apcsa-freedom-project/blog/entry04.md

 ## EDP:
-On the Engineering Design Procces I am up to the Improve part because since I created it already, I am currently improving it out so that I can see what I need to add and make better.
+On the Engineering Design Procces I am up to the Improve part because since I created it already, I am currently improving it out so that I can see what I need to add to make it better.
 Another level is what I am currently trying to do, I could also add different terrains (assests).
 Enemeis would sound like something I would add/improve as well.

 ## Skills:
  I'm starting to get better at debugging and using Google effectively.
 When I'm coding, I break down the code to understand it better and fix any mistakes.
 If I get stuck, I search on Google to figure out what went wrong.
 This helps me learn from my errors and avoid making the same ones again.
 For example, I recently looked up how to use the function `OnKeyPress` because I wasn't sure how to use it in code.
 After some research and experimenting with my code, I got it to work.
 So everytime the user presses `space` the sprite will jump over the objects.